serverless/serverless/docs/guides/sam.md

 serverless deploy --stack my-dev-stack
 ```

-Your template doesn't have to be a SAM template, it could also be a regular CloudFormation template.
+You only have to specify the `--stack` option if you don't have it in a `samconfig.toml` file.

 ## samconfig.toml

 If your project has a `samconfig.toml` file, it'll be read by the framework.
-Most `samconfig.toml` properties are irrelevant outside the SAM/CFN context, so the Serverless Framework only the properties it needs, specifically:
+Most `samconfig.toml` properties are irrelevant outside the SAM/CFN context, so the Serverless Framework only uses the properties it needs, specifically:

 ```toml
 version = 0.1